pepr/progitSync/README.md

 ----------------

+As the project is related to the Czech translation of the English original, I will try to be bilingual only a bit here.

 Project for synchronizing and for improvement of the Czech translation of Scott Chacon's "Pro Git".
 The Git repository with the sources of the book is available at https://github.com/progit/progit.